 Dark Emu by Bruce Pascoe turns everything you've ever learned about Australian history on its head.

 Pascoe doesn't refute most of the histories published over the past century.
-He simply adds to that information descriptions of Aboriginal agriculture and architecture all over Australia, documented by dozens European explorers and settlers in the 1700s and 1800s.
+He simply adds to that information dozens and dozens of descriptions of Aboriginal agriculture and architecture all over Australia, documented by British explorers and settlers in the 1700s and 1800s.

 Prior to the arrival of the British, Aboriginal people were predominantly farmers - sowing and harvesting crops, herding and butchering kangaroo and emu, building and maintaining permanent fisheries, and using fire to change and control the landscape over many thousands of years.
 Our First Australians stored grains and preserved foods in permanent storehouses, lived in villages near their farms, and were threshing and milling grain and baking bread before the Egyptians did so.